Baby boomers: Financial position

-A 2020 paper by economists William G. Gale, Hilary Gelfond, Jason J. Fichtner, and Benjamin H. Harris examines the wealth accumulated by different U.S. demographic cohorts using data from the Survey of Consumer Finances.
-They find that while the Great Recession has diminished the wealth of all age groups in the short run, a longitudinal analysis reveals that older generations, including the baby boomers, have been able to acquire more wealth whereas millennials have gotten poorer overall.
-Nevertheless, some American politicians have warned that many senior citizens did not have enough savings for retirement.
-A survey found that nearly a third of baby boomer multimillionaires polled in the US would prefer to pass on their inheritance to charities rather than pass it down to their children.
-Of these boomers, 57% believed it was important for each generation to earn their own money; 54% believed it was more important to invest in their children while they were growing up.
+According to economists William G. Gale, Hilary Gelfond, Jason J. Fichtner, and Benjamin H. Harris, while the Great Recession has diminished the wealth of all age groups in the United States in the short run, a longitudinal analysis reveals that older generations, including the Baby Boomers, have been able to acquire more wealth whereas Millennials have gotten poorer overall.
+Data from the Federal Reserve indicates that American Boomers held approximately $83 trillion in assets by 2025, representing more than half of all U.S. household wealth despite constituting roughly 20 percent of the population.
+Bank of America estimated that government policy from the 1980s onward—including rising public debt, falling interest rates, and asset price inflation—facilitated a transfer of approximately $129 trillion into Boomer and older households' collective net worth.
+A survey found that nearly a third of Baby Boomer multimillionaires polled in the US would prefer to pass on their inheritance to charities rather than pass it down to their children.
+Of these Boomers, 57% believed it was important for each generation to earn their own money; 54% believed it was more important to invest in their children while they were growing up.
 Bank of America Merrill Lynch estimated in 2014 that the 'silver economy' would be worth US$15 trillion in 2020, up from US$8 trillion ten years prior.
 This dramatic growth is due not just to baby boomers retiring en masse, but also to their spending habits.
 While previous generations generally preserved their wealth and passed it onto their children, many baby boomers prefer to spend their money on their own long retirement.
+Nevertheless, some American politicians have warned that many senior citizens did not have enough savings for retirement.

+The heirs of American Baby Boomers are projected to inherit approximately US$84.4 trillion in assets through 2045.
+But the "Great Wealth Transfer" heavily concentrated among the wealthiest households, and that end-of-life healthcare costs may substantially reduce the amounts ultimately inherited by many families.
+Similarly, in Canada, during the 2020s, an estimated C$1 trillion is being transferred from the Baby Boomers to their heirs, mostly Millennials, but only a select few are going to inherit a substantial sum from their parents.